kevinsawade/python-todo-to-issue/README.md

 # python-todo-to-issue

-A repository containing a github workflow/action that scans diffs for todos and creates issues from them.
+A repository containing a github action that scans diffs for todos and creates issues from them.
+This action only works for python files.
+I took inspiration from Alastair Mooney's todo to issue action (https://github.com/alstr/todo-to-issue-action) and added capabilities for checking google-style docstrings for todos.
+Please also check out his repository if you want to use this feature for other languages than python.

 # Quickstart